-The Exechon XMini is the first Machine Tool Robot in the world made in carbon fiber, with unique capabilities such as high Material Removal Rate (MRR) & Accuracy.
-The XMini stands for a paradigm shift in automation, with the flexibility & dynamics of robots in combination with stiffness & accuracy of machine tools.
+The Exechon XMini is the first Machine Tool Robot in the world made in carbon fiber, with unique capabilities such as High Dynamics (3G acceleration), High Material Removal Rate (MRR) & Accuracy.
+The XMini stands for a paradigm shift in automation, with the flexibility & dynamics of robots in combination with Stiffness & Accuracy of machine tools.

-XMini module integrates with other external modules, evolving in to various machines such as XMobile, XTurnSlide, XFlex, XBasic etc. and it’s application comes mainly in aerospace and automotive sectors.
+XMini module integrates with other external modules, evolving into various machines such as XMobile, XTurnSlide, XFlex, XBasic etc.

 If you need a 5-axis machine tool with the capability of making 50 mm diameter holes in titanium, you would probably end up with a 20-ton machine, sitting on a 3-meter foundation, but if you also need to: